codatio/codat-docs/docs/expenses/faq.md

 <li>Adjacency to Codat’s product range</li>

-<p>You can use Sync for Expenses alongside all Codat use cases or products.
+<p>You can use Sync for Expenses alongside all Codat use cases or products.</p>

-For example, if you are issuing credit cards, using Codat’s <a href="https://docs.codat.io/lending/overview">Lending API</a> product would allow you to determine the risk associated with the company that has the same `companyId` and API key.
+<p>For example, if you are issuing credit cards, using Codat’s <a href="https://docs.codat.io/lending/overview">Lending API</a> product would allow you to determine the risk associated with the company that has the same `companyId` and API key.</p>

-Likewise, you can use `billPayments` to retrieve a list of bills from your customer’s accounting software and enable them to pay these and reconcile their payments.</p>
+<p>Likewise, you can use `billPayments` to retrieve a list of bills from your customer’s accounting software and enable them to pay these and reconcile their payments.</p>

 </ol>
 		`}